NGCal/get_HouseProperties/README.md

 API endpoint which obtains the requested property info of a house/apartment/building

 ## List of Endpoints
+  Note: To execute calls to any endpoint a token authentcation is required.
+For testing purposes this can be generated on the admin view or using python manage.py drf_create_token [user name] from the project console
 ### localhost:8000/api/provider/ and localhost:8000/api/fields/:
 These are the endpoints for the CRUD operations for the models Provider and Fields.
 #### POST Body Format for provider: